 Off brand removable or portable dance poles come in both static and spinning form.
 Static poles remain stationary 100% of the time.
 Spinning dance poles can be static or spinning.
 Usually, there are screws at the bottom of the pole that allow you to lock the pole into static mode, or loosen the screws for a spinning mode.

-There are also what I call “party poles” which are good to stand by and dance around but are not meant to hold a lot of weight and therefore are not suitable for exercise purposes or pole tricks like fast pole spins and inverting.
-These types of poles you will find in a local adult store or Spencers.
 I bought one once just to try it out and wouldn’t recommend them to anyone for safety reasons.
-Some come spring loaded and can come loose from the ceiling if too much tension is put on the pole.
-They also usually come with plastic parts … and that says it all.
-I’m not even going to try and spin on a pole with plastic parts …. plastic breaks, end of discussion.
+Some come spring loaded and can come loose from the ceiling.
+Especially if too much tension is put on the pole.
+They also usually come with plastic parts, and that says it all.
+I’m not even going to try and spin on a pole with plastic parts.
+Plastic breaks, end of discussion.
 You can read that Spencer Hot Pink Stripper dance pole review here =>

 - Smooth high quality bearings if it is a spinning pole (you don’t want it to stop spinning after 6 months)